Narrative Writing Skills

 Narrating an incident constitutes the writer’s narration about a real-life incident or experience.
 Readers enjoy a story that captures the imagination.
 Not only the story is good, it also conveys a meaning.

-Let us see how to narrate an incident using the five-step writing process.
+Let us see how to narrate an incident using the four-step writing process.

 - Jotting down points